Xilinx/mlir-aie/AIERouting.md

 ```
 The AIE.connect function must exist inside an AIE.switchbox or AIE.shimmux operation.
 The numbers designate the source and destination channel number of the stream that we are trying to connect.

-The switchbox in tile (7,1) connects the DMA channel 0 to North channel 1.
+The switchbox in tile (7,1) connects the Tile DMA channel 0 to North channel 1.
 If we define a switchbox in tile (7,2) as so:
  ```
 %sw72 = AIE.switchbox(%t72) {
 	AIE.connect<"South" : 1, "DMA" : 0>